aotto1968/atlsh/tests/README_TESTS.md

 ###  -outfile filename

-Sets the file to which all output produced by tcltest should be written.
+Sets the file to which all output produced by atltest should be written.
 A file named filename will be opened for writing, and the resulting channel will be set as the value of outputChannel.

 ###  -errfile filename

-Sets the file to which all error output produced by tcltest should be written.
+Sets the file to which all error output produced by atltest should be written.
 A file named filename will be opened for writing, and the resulting channel will be set as the value of errorChannel.